-Each student will be assigned a private mailbox in Wilkinson Hall to receive incoming mail, college notices, and graded papers.
-If you receive mail too large to fit in your mailbox, a note will be sent to your email and can be picked up in Wilkinson Hall.
+Each student will be assigned a private mailbox in in the Welcome Center lobby to receive incoming mail, college notices, and graded papers.
+If you receive mail too large to fit in your mailbox, an email will be sent, and it can be picked up in Wilkinson Hall.